Avaiga/taipy-doc/docs/manuals/core/config/advanced-config.md

 Taipy is an application builder.
 The purpose of configuring the Core application is to describe the user application entities and how they behave at runtime.
-To get more information about the core concept please refer to the [Core concept section](../concepts/index.md).
+To get more information about the Core concept please refer to the [Core concept section](../concepts/index.md).

 Taipy provides four methods to configure your application :